GHupppp/VRSD/README.md

 # Experiment results

+### The results of retrieval quality

 ###### To evaluate the "retrieval quality" of VRSD in dataset ARC-DA, go into the directory RQ_ARC, run the test_main.py first, and then run the analysis_result.py.

+###### To evaluate the "retrieval quality" of VRSD in dataset OpenBookQA, go into the directory RQ_OpenBookQA, run the test_main.py first, and then run the analysis_result.py.

+###### To evaluate the "retrieval quality" of VRSD in dataset Puzzle, go into the directory RQ_Puzzle, run the test_main.py first, and then run the analysis_result.py.